 Left-align your content

 In general, you should keep everything in your resume layout left-aligned.
-The only exception is your header details, which can be center-aligned if you prefer.
+The only exception is your header, which can be center-aligned if you prefer.
 Left-aligning the majority of your content ensures that it’s easy for hiring managers to read.

 Keep your resume to one page

 A one page resume is enough space to communicate all your relevant qualifications without making your resume too lengthy.
-Additionally, employers generally prefer single page resumes because they’re easier to scan.
+Employers generally prefer single page resumes because they’re easier to scan.

-However, if you have more than 10 years of relevant work experience, then a two page resume (or sometimes longer) is acceptable.
+However, if you have more than 10 years of relevant work experience, then a two page resume (or sometimes longer) might be necessary to showcase all your work experience and achievements.